drfleming0227/Redfish-Tools/doc-generator/README.md

 ## Configuration

 To configure the generated documentation, you specify command-line arguments and configuration keys in the base configuration file.
-If you specify a configuration option in more than one way, command&#8209;line arguments take precedence over the configuration keys.
+If you specify a configuration option in more than one way, command&#8209;line arguments take precedence over configuration keys.

-Use the `--config` option to specify the [base configuration file](README-configuration-files.md#base-configuration-file "README-configuration-files.md/#base-configuration-file").
+Use the `--config` command-line argument to specify the [base configuration file](README-configuration-files.md#base-configuration-file "README-configuration-files.md/#base-configuration-file").

-> **Note:** You can specify some configuration information, such as URI mappings, only in the base configuration file and not on the command line.
+> **Note:** You can specify some configuration information, such as URI mappings, in only the base configuration file and not on the command line.

 Several flavors of the base configuration file are available.
 Additionally, the base configuration file can embed the content supplement configuration file and supplemental files.
 See [Redfish doc generator: Configuration and supplemental files](README-configuration-and-supplemental-files.md "README-configuration-and-supplemental-files.md").

 ## Output modes and formats

-To generate documentation for a specific audience, such as a developer, in a specific format, such as Markdown or HTML, you specify an output mode and output format through command-line arguments and configuration keys.
+To generate documentation for a specific audience, such as a developer, in a specific format, such as Markdown, you specify an output mode and output format through command-line arguments and configuration keys.
 Command-line arguments take precedence over configuration keys.

 So, for example, you could produce a normative HTML document for developers.